-Inferential judgments were not multiple-choice and are thus presented in full in (52), and summarized in (51).
+Inferential judgments were not multiple-choice and are summarized in (51), and presented in full in (52).
 Different realizations clearly come with different iconic implications concerning the number of puddles and their arrangement, in a way that is reminiscent of the ASL data in (49): a continuous repetition suggests that the substance formed a connected whole, whereas discontinuous repetitions come with the opposite implication.